thehenrytsai/redis-bloom/README.md

 # redis-bloom
-This Bloom filter implementation works with managed Redis services like AWS ElastiCache, using native Redis commands for maximum compatibility.
+This Bloom filter implementation is designed to work with managed Redis services that do not support loading custom modules (like AWS ElastiCache), by relying solely on native Redis bitmap commands to set and check bits.

 ## Basic Usage